yobad/AppDevIII2024/labs/lab0.md

  - Creating your first MAUI App
  - Creating an Android Emulator
  - Getting familiar with the .NET MAUI project structure
- - Modifying existant buttons and labels
+ - Modifying existent buttons and labels
  - Adding pages
  - Creating basic navigation

-## Creating your first .NET MAUI App
+### Creating your first .NET MAUI App

 It's recommended that you use the school PCs to complete the labs because they have already been correctly configured and have the recommended specs.